 The sensitive cultural and physical nature of the site’s Cherokee history shall be honored and preserved to showcase the truly unique character of the site’s “Genius Loci,” or Spirit of Place through certain plant selections and other site elements.
 Some of these include: The Native Vine Display – a trellised living wall of sorts which acts as passive solar shading for The Greenroof Pavilion.
 The choice of seven vines is a design representation of the seven Cherokee clans and include: Cross Vine; Trumpet Creeper; Virgin’s Bower; Climbing Hydrangea; Carolina Yellow Jessamine; Yellow Coral Honeysuckle; and Passion Flower.
 Two copper hummingbird rain chains terminate into Mini-Rain Gardens on the low side, celebrating the natural flow of water back to nature.

-Linda based the design of the Greenroof Demonstration Model & Trial Gardens modules (approximately a total of 92 sf) on the previous work of Janet Faust, formerly with JDR Enterprises; in fact, she and her husband Doug built them all with materials donated by JDR.
-The four tabletop models at ground level include The Greenroof Demonstration Model, a 6′ x 3′ module with three panels: the first is a Mock-Up using selective plants from the four zones found on top of the actual Greenroof Pavilion; the center panel is the asphalt tiled, non-greened Control Panel, where we can test for stormwater runoff rates and pollutants as compared the Greenroof; and the third panel shows the Material Section of the American Hydrotech greenroof system used.
+Linda based the design of the original 2007-2019 Greenroof Demonstration Model & Trial Gardens modules (approximately a total of 92 sf) on the previous work of Janet Faust, formerly with JDR Enterprises.
+In fact, Janet and her husband Doug Faust built them with materials donated by JDR.
+The initial four tabletop models at ground level included The Greenroof Demonstration Model, a 6′ x 3′ module with three panels: the left side is a Mock-Up using selective plants from the four zones found on top of the actual Greenroof Pavilion; the center panel is an asphalt tiled, non-greened Control Panel, where stormwater runoff rates and pollutants can be tested as compared to the Greenroof side; and the right side panel shows the representative Material Section of the American Hydrotech greenroof system.

-The three Greenroof Trial Models have been monitored for plant types including grasses, perennials and succulents; system types; growing media; and stormwater quantity and quality.
-Two 6′ x 3′ Conventional Greenroof Trial Models are built-in-place layered system tabletops, one trialing native plants while a second trials non-natives.
-The third tabletop is a 8′ 5″ x 4′ 5″ Modular Greenroof Trial Model.
-Four modular systems are currently being studied here at the following depths: Green Roof Blocks @ 4″, Green Paks @ 4″, GreenGrid @ 4″, and GreenTech @ 8.5″ deep.
+The three original Greenroof Trial Models were monitored for plant types including grasses, perennials and succulents; system types; growing media; and potentially for stormwater quantity and quality.
+The two 6′ x 3′ Conventional Greenroof Trial Models were built-in-place layered system tabletops, one trialing native plants while a second trialed non-natives.
+The third tabletop was a 8′ 5″ x 4′ 5″ Modular Greenroof Trial Model.
+The four modular systems studied are noted at the following depths: Green Roof Blocks @ 4″, Green Paks @ 4″, GreenGrid @ 4″, and GreenTech @ 8.5″ deep.